apmckinlay/insidesuneido/index.md

 **_gSuneido_**

+Packed values are normally in strings.

 **_suneido.js_**

+### Objects

+Objects and records contain nested packed values.

+If there are no members the packed format is just the tag.

+Following the tag are:

+- unnamed members:
+  - varuint count (possibly zero)
+  - one or more of:
+    - varuint size + packed value
+- named members:
+  - varuint count (possibly zero)
+  - one or more of:
+    - varuint size + packed member name value
+    - varuint size + packed member value

 ## Records

 Records in the database are stored as a list of packed values in a format that allows indexing individual values directly (like an array).

 To minimize space there are three variations using either 1, 2, or 4 byte integers for the offset.

+Note: These Records are different from SuRecord which is a Suneido value.

 ### Old Format (before 2019)